 When was the last time you completely overhauled your site?

 It seems like such an obvious question, so why isn’t this at the top of this list?
 Mainly because this is not a very strong indicator of needing a new website.
 The general rule of thumb is you should completely revamp at least the look of your site every three years, and possibly the functionality every five years.
-Those years don’t sync up together when you put it on a calendar because even though technology is changing really fast, it isn’t changing as fast as design trends on the Web.
+Those years don’t sync up together when you put it on a calendar because even though the technology is changing really fast, it isn’t changing as fast as design trends on the Web.
 For instance, we have had smartphones for at least six years but we are just now starting to look at website design as responsive to the device we are using.
 However, the “Web 2.0″ look has come and gone in a matter of about four years (roughly 2006-2010).

 Is the copyright year in your footer any other year than this year?